China's iQIYI to develop regional stars for Southeast Asia push | Entertainment

 Yang said iQIYI was also in talks with Singapore and Malaysian authorities to bring Chinese stars to the region.
 Southeast Asia is one of the heaviest consumers of Chinese entertainment content outside China, but iQIYI is also intensifying efforts in North America and the Middle East.

-"In North America, our target is Asian and Asian-American audiences, while in the Middle East, we're exploring the appetite for Asian content, but we see a big potential."
+"In North America, our target is Asian and Asian-American audiences, while in the Middle East we're exploring the appetite for Asian content, but we see a big potential," Yang said.
+(Editing by Jacqueline Wong and David Goodman )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)